Privacy and planning services

 Failing to provide information may result in:

-- us not being able to consult with you or deal with a response you have made in relation to a draft planning policy document
+- us not being able to consult with you or deal with a response you have made in relation to a draft planning policy document or planning application

 - you not being able to participate in a referendum in relation to a neighbourhood plan